Canadians wash laundry regularly. It’s a necessary chore to keep clothing and linens clean and fresh. But, it also has an effect on the environment.

 If an item isn’t stained or smelly, you can easily use it more than once.
 It not only saves on energy, detergent, and water but also reduces the wear and tear of clothing.

-Don’t buy into marketing hype that every piece of clothing and linens needs to get washed every time it’s used.
+Don’t buy into the marketing hype that every piece of clothing and linens needs to get washed every time it’s used.